 Disney Cruise Tip 10

 No one wants to talk about it but sometimes sailing can mean feeling sea sick.
 With the modern, very stable Disney ships it is unlikely you will experience it, but if you do you will want to be prepared.
-We have sailed in storms and very close to hurricanes and no one in our family has ever felt sea sick but just in case we do pack sea bands!
+We have sailed in storms and very close to hurricanes and no one in our family has ever felt sea sick.
+However, just in case we do pack sea bands!

 If you want to follow the more traditional route then pack Dramamine Motion Sickness Relief